-There’s hyperbole everywhere in loyalty programs.
-Guaranteed upgrades somehow become subject to availability, free breakfast is only “free” if you overpay in the first place and rewards points change values without warning, at the blink of an eye.
+There’s lots of big talk everywhere in hotel loyalty programs.
+Guaranteed upgrades somehow become subject to availability, free breakfast is only “free” if you overpay in the first place on room rate and rewards points change value without warning, at the blink of an eye.

 Sure, there are different exceptions for family travel, or for top tier elite guests who spend and stay big, but for most hotel stays, what you’re about to read should make your decisions blissfully easy.

 The first thing worth noting is that no two points programs offer identical value, and any attempt to value a certain type of points is subjective.
 For example, 100,000 Hilton Honors Points may not actually be worth as much as 60,000 World Of Hyatt Points.